hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 **Example 7.1.** For the sheaf of continuous real functions, the stalk at \$x\$ consists of equivalence classes of functions defined near \$x\$, where two functions are equivalent if they agree on some neighborhood of \$x\$.
 This recovers the familiar notion of the "germ of a function" in analysis.

-## Constructable and Not-So-Constructable Sheaves
+## Constructible and Not-So-Constructible Sheaves

-TODO:
- - box for things to memorize?
- - descriptions for each subsection
- - double check everything

 **Intuition 8.1.** Not all sheaves are friendly.
 As mentioned above, topologies can be finite or infinite.
 Ditto for sheaves.
 This has implications for how easy they are to handle in practice, and what you can do with them.